synapticloop/panl/README.md

    `/Manufactured by Koh-i-Noor/Manufactured by Faber-Castell/bb/`,

-   with condensed multiple field values - this could be configured to become
+   with condensed multiple field values - this could be configured (with a value separator configured to be `, or `) to become

    `/Manufactured by Koh-i-Noor, or Faber-Castell Co./b/`

-   (with a value separator configured to be `, or `).
+   Saving 15 characters in the URL, the more multivalued fields values that are selected, the more URL space is saved (In the example, with 3 values selected, the saving becomes 30 characters).

 1. **SEARCH ALL OR SPECIFIC SOLR FIELDS** - Any Solr field that is analysed can be selected to be searched on, for example, in the Book Store Walkthrough,